 DevOps Automation Platform

 Agile Stacks DevOps platform allows to automate Agile software delivery.
-With application & stack templates you can create DevOps automation that provides ability to iterate quickly, and move your applications between different environments - from development to test to production.
+With application deployment pipelines and stack templates you can create DevOps automation that provides ability to iterate quickly, and move your applications between different environments - from development to test to production.
 You can build your own stack from auto-generated infrastructure as code scripts, significantly reducing the effort to integrate cloud services and tools into the stack.
 Agile Stacks also offers a catalog of open source tools and commercial products that can be deployed on Kubernetes clusters.
 In addition to automated deployments and upgrades, Agile Stacks integrates and automates security and Single Sign-On throughout the entire provisioned stack.

 Composable Stack Templates